godotengine/godot-docs/tutorials/3d/3d_performance_and_limitations.rst

    by material to reduce the costs, but at the same time sorting has a cost.
 -  In 3D physics a similar situation happens.
-The best algorithms to handle large amounts of physics objects (such as SAP) are very slow at insertion/removal of objects and ray-casting.
+The best algorithms to handle large amounts of physics objects (such as SAP) are slow at insertion/removal of objects and ray-casting.
 Algorithms that allow faster insertion and removal, as well as ray-casting will not be able to handle as many active objects.